Analysis: Sanders May Have Learned Wrong Lessons From 2016

 Sanders' embrace of democratic socialism is particularly scary to such educated moderates, who, above all, are looking for the most “electable” candidate to take on Trump this fall.

-"Bernie is Captain 35%.
-That’s the magic number of the ultra-liberal, ultra-progressives that are standing with him bar none," said Democratic pollster Jeff Pollock.
-"He failed to grow."
+“Bernie is Captain 35%.
+That’s the magic number of the ultra-liberal, ultra-progressives that are standing with him bar none,” Democratic pollster Jeff Pollock said.
+“He failed to grow.”

 As disappointing as that may be for Sanders, it's also a warning sign for Trump, who has repeatedly tailored his appeal to his most fervent supporters.
 Both men found success in 2016 in part because they could benefit from the public's harsh judgment of Hillary Clinton, who contended with both unwarranted sexism and self-inflicted wounds built up over more than three decades in the public eye.

-Note: EDITOR'S NOTE — Associated Press writer Will Weissert has been covering politics for the AP since 2012.
-AP National Political Writer Steve Peoples has been covering politics for the AP since 2011.